OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

 ### CREATE_FAILED CloudFormation stack

 First of all, an AWS CloudFormation stack may reach `CREATE_FAILED` status for missing a default VPC.

-Check out [this FAQ](troubleshooting/#13-deploying-openvidu-in-aws-is-failing){:target="_blank"} on how to fix it.
+You can inspect your default VPCs like this: [https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#view-default-vpc](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#view-default-vpc){:target="_blank"}<br>
+And you can create a default VPC like this: [https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc){:target="_blank"}

 If that is not the problem, then follow these steps: